Self-nominations now open for GradSWE Executive Elections Apply Now [Link]

 Register link: https://lnkd.in/eMtF-58

-Graduate Super Women Engineers are excited to invite you to our first social event of the year, Women in Engineering Talk Art.
-Please join us on Friday, October 23rd from 2:00-3:30PM for a discussion with U of T engineering alumna and professional artist, Renu Indapurkar, on how arts and engineering influence each other.
-The discussion will be followed by an acrylic flow tutorial guided by our president, Anupama Sharan.
+October 23, 2020.
+Graduate Super Women Engineers held the social event Women in Engineering Talk Art.
+The event included a discussion with U of T engineering alumna and professional artist, Renu Indapurkar, on how arts and engineering influence each other.
+The discussion was followed by an acrylic flow tutorial guided by GradSWE president Anupama Sharan.

 Celebrating Women in Engineering:

-This event is intended to bring together the graduate engineering community, faculty and staff at U of T over an evening of discussion, food, and community building.
-The event will kick off with an introduction to the Graduate Super Women Engineers (GradSWE) at U of T, followed by a moderated panel discussion where invited panelists will share their stories in the field of engineering and beyond.
-The panel has an exciting lineup including some of the biggest names in the faculty of engineering and industry.
+March 5, 2020.
+This event brought together members of the graduate engineering community, faculty and staff at U of T for an evening of discussion, food, and community building.
+The event kicked off with an introduction to the Graduate Super Women Engineers (GradSWE) at U of T, followed by a moderated panel discussion where invited panelists shared their stories in the field of engineering and beyond.
+The panel had an exciting lineup including some of the biggest names in the faculty of engineering and industry.

 - Cristina Amon – Dean Emerita of Engineering; Professor, Mechanical and Industrial Engineering